ManiAm/Speak-IO/hotword/README.md

 ## Speak-IO Hotword Detection

 In the context of STT systems like Speak-IO, hotword detection can be used to trigger the start of recording or transcription automatically, reducing the need for manual interaction like clicking a "Start" button.
 This makes the experience more natural and streamlined, especially in hands-free or accessibility-focused scenarios.
-You can find an implemetation of hotword detection in [here](hotword.py).
+You can find an implemetation of hotword detection using Vosk engine in [here](main.py).